GilenW/CSE151A_FINAL_PROJECT/final_report.md

 ## Model 1 results
 a.
 Logistic Regression

 We use this model as our first model because the complexity of this model is simple compared to other advanced models, so we want to have the prediction of this model as baseline.
 Since our task is multiclass prediction, so we use multinomial logistic regression because our labels is categorical equivalent.
 But one requirement of this model is that it needs large sample size which we realize in the later stage.
-But one thing that suprises is this model predicts the highest training accuracy among all the models we try.
+But one thing that suprises us is this model predicts the highest training accuracy among all the models we try.
 But this might also implies overfitting because testing accuracy does not increase overtime.

 b. sequential Model

-After we try multinomial logistic regression, we decide to try sequential model, because
+After we try multinomial logistic regression, we decide to try sequential model, because neural network requires less statistical training and is able to detect complex nonlinear relationships between features and labels.
+In this model, we use categorical_crossentropy as the loss function, which can be used in any kind of classification problem.
+We use adam optimizer because it converges faster than SGD.
+We only implement four layers due to the long waiting time during training.
+We use relu for hidden layers because we want to add nonlinearity relationship during trianing and softmax in the output layer because we want to maximizes the probability of each class in a multiclass prediction task.

 ## Model 2 results